 Montgomery part 2 – Civil rights and the end of the road

-Unlike the Vietnam Memorial which is a long V-shaped wall embedded in a hillside the Civil Rights Memorial is circular, in two parts, with names of victims and events inscribed chronologically on the disc.
-Working with the Southern Poverty Law Center (SPLC), Lin selected victims who were killed because they were active in the civil rights movement, they were killed hoping their murder would intimidate African Americans or other civil rights activists.
+Unlike the Vietnam Memorial which is a long V-shaped wall embedded in a hillside, the Civil Rights Memorial is circular, in two parts, with names of victims and events inscribed chronologically on the disc.
+Working with the Southern Poverty Law Center (SPLC), Lin selected victims who were killed because they were active in the civil rights movement or who were killed hoping their murder would intimidate African Americans or other civil rights activists.
 She also chose victims whose deaths helped to galvanize the civil rights movement.

 The first person named is Reverend George Lee who was among the first African Americans to register to vote in Humphreys County Mississippi.
 After refusing an offer of protection from white officials if he ceased his voter registration efforts, Lee was murdered in May of 1955.